trisfaizal/Marketing-Site/_drafts/editables-within-includes-better-navigation-and-a-new-link-editor.md

 QUICK COLLECTION VIDEO HERE

-The visual editor has the biggest change, urls use the output url which allows all pages to be viewed within the app.
-The breadcrumb is replaced with the title of the page.
-The preview option was removed as the new link editor allows you to navigate using links inside editables.
+The visual editor has had the biggest change.
+URLs use the output url which allows you to view all pages to within the app.
+The title of the page replaces the breadcrumb.
+We removed the preview option as you can now navigate links inside editables.
 To preview, keep your mouse still and the yellow boxes go away.

 QUICK EDITOR VIDEO HERE

+Across all three of these sections we have changed the view toggle to a view change.
+The current state will no longer be visible to keep the number of buttons down.

+TOGGLE VIDEO

 ### New Link Editor

 Adding and updating links is an essential part of CloudCannon and&nbsp;needed a refresh.
 The new link editor:

+* Has the option to link to a page
+* Removes the ability to link to the source HTML and MD&nbsp;files
 * Allows navigating&nbsp;to the current link
-* Understands the output of a jekyll site separating linking to a file and a page.
 * Is consistent with the image editor controls

 QUICK LINK EDITOR VIDEO HERE

---CLOSE--
+### Case studies

+We recently interviewed a few of our power users to see how it was working for them.
+[Netflix](/customers/netflix/), [Engine Yard](/customers/engine-yard/), [Xtendly](/customers/xtendly/) and [Brandon Setter](/customers/brandon-setter/) all had great things to say about the system.&nbsp;

+Many of these changes are based on suggestions.
+You can make a suggestion by contacting us in the app or at [support@cloudcannon.com](mailto:support@cloudcannon.com).
+Good or bad, let us know what you think.

 &nbsp;